 Why should you measure your inventory shrinkage?

 You never want to lose products due to theft or administrative mistakes.
 Closely tracking shrinkage assures that you have visibility over your inventory, and gives you an opportunity to find solutions to ill-natured behavior like theft.

 How can you improve your inventory shrinkage?

-Now you know both how much inventory you need to buy (read this if you need a refresher), and how to calculate how much money your inventory makes for your shop.
+Now you know both how much inventory you need to buy, and how to calculate how much money your inventory makes for your shop.
 That’s a big step towards making every season your best one yet.